 Should you feed only rodents?
 Not necessarily.
 Everyone enjoys a change of pace and an older snake can be offered day old chicks now and then.
 Does the prey have to be alive?
 Some keepers believe that the live prey offers the ability for the snake to perform natural behaviors.
 Others claim that this is nonsense and that a rich environment and positive interaction with a human handler should provide sufficient stimulation.
 The advantages of pre-killed, frozen dinners over live chow are:

-Live prey can be too active for young snakes.
+Live rodents can be dangerous for young snakes.

-Sometimes dinner bites back.
-Attacks by live prey can permanently disfigure your snake.
+Attacks by live rodents can permanently disfigure your snake.
 Injuries caused by live prey can include lacerations to the snake's mouth area and eyes.
 Cutting through his/her tongue sheath is not uncommon.

-Attacks by live prey can traumatize your snake, and it can be very difficult to get that snake to feed on that prey item again.
+Attacks by live rodents can traumatize your snake, and it can be very difficult to get that snake to feed on rodents item again.

 Pre-killed offerings can last in the freezer for up to six months.
 Remember to thaw it completely in the refrigerator and warm it to slightly above room temperature before feeding it to your snake.
 Do not use a microwave for this.

 Tricks to tempt your python into eating pre-killed meals: